-The Employment Park and Business Park designations include areas where the future employment growth for North Bend will occur.
-These designations provide for development of large and small business to meet the twenty-year job target identified for North Bend by the Growth Management Planning Council.
+The Employment Park [and Business Park](#) designations include areas where the future employment growth for North Bend will occur.
+[These designations](#) provides for development of large and small business to meet the twenty-year job target identified for North Bend by the Growth Management Planning Council.
 An important consideration for the development regulations is the need for parcels of sufficient size, with few constraints, that can provide efficient use of land to meet job targets.
-Activities promoted in this designation could include indoor fabrication, research and development, finance and other service-related businesses, and distribution facilities.
+Activities promoted in this designation could include indoor fabrication, research and development, finance and other service-related businesses, and distribution facilities. ~~Typical heavier industrial uses will be accommodated here as well.~~